 As you have seen in your stay so far (or you are about to learn), Bristol is a very unique and cultural place to live.
 Through all of the street art and many excellent cuisines, Bristol always has something for everyone.
 Between day life and night life, Bristol has a plethora of new and exciting experiences for you to discover.
 We invite you to spend the summer with us, here at Canvas Bristol.

-Here are 5 activities to add to your agenda this summer plus, we're offering all 22/23 Canvas London residents a 25% discount for up to 7 weeks if you arrive early for summer.
+Here are 5 activities to add to your agenda this summer plus, we're offering all 22/23 Canvas Bristol residents a 25% discount for up to 7 weeks if you arrive early for summer.

 1. Bristol Tours

 As there are so many sites to see in Bristol, it may be a bit much on your feet.
 If this applies to you, try a Hop-on Hop-off tour!
 There are many buses to choose from that will tell you more and more about Bristol.
 Enjoy a nice ride, while learning various facts about the city you inhabit.